Advocacy has many forms

 NAMI encourages us to understand that the path to recovery lies with individual, family and community education, with peer support, and with common-sense public policy and promotion of public understanding.

 - You can offer help and support to individuals and families living with mental health conditions.

 - You can help NAMI reduce social stigma by adjusting your own language, and tactfully correcting misconceptions and stereotypes when you find them.

 Contact NAMI Greater Mississippi Valley today to schedule a presentation.
 563-386-7477 Ext.
 266 or email@example.com

-- NAMI In Our Own Voice offers powerful stories from persons who live with a mental health condition at no charge.
-Human resource departments and civic groups frequently request this presentation.
+- NAMI In Our Own Voice offers powerful stories from persons who live with a mental health condition.
+Available for law enforcement, colleges, civic and church organizations.
+Typical length is 60 minutes, but can be customized.
+NAMI offers at no charge.